 - Lenovo ThinkPad P1

-Pros: Lenovo took the best business laptop and beefed it up with improved speakers and new security features, including a webcam privacy cover and IR camera.
-You still get the ThinkPad X1 Carbon's attractive, slim and durable chassis and powerful 8th Gen CPUs.
-Business users who travel frequently will appreciate the 9+ hours of battery life offered by the 1080p version, but they might want to stay away from the 4K model.
+Pros: Lenovo took the best business laptop and beefed it up with 10th Gen Intel CPUs.
+You still get the ThinkPad X1 Carbon's attractive, slim and durable chassis.
+Business users who travel frequently will appreciate the 10+ hours of battery life offered by the 1080p version.
+The 4K model wasn't too bad either, at 7:23.
 Speaking of which, the optional 4K panel on the ThinkPad X1 Carbon is absolutely gorgeous, offering a bright and vivid picture.
 The 1080p screen isn't too shabby, either.
-And in typical ThinkPad fashion, the latest 7th Gen X1 Carbon has a best-in-class keyboard that you'll love typing on.
+And in typical ThinkPad fashion, the latest 8th Gen X1 Carbon has a best-in-class keyboard that you'll love typing on.
 It's easily at the top of the best ThinkPads.

 Pros: Lenovo took a risk crafting the X1 Yoga out of metal, but it paid off.
 The X1 Yoga is the perfect alternative to the X1 Carbon for people who want the versatility of a tablet but aren't feeling the detachable thing.
 It even lasts longer on a charge, netting an excellent runtime of 10 hours and 18 minutes on our battery test.
 The X1 Yoga is available with up to a 4K screen but we were perfectly happy with the 1080p panel, but is both bright and vivid.
 You also get the classic ThinkPad keyboard, which is still better than anything else on the market.
 But what really sets the X1 Yoga apart are all the extra features it offers, which includes a stylus garage, a webcam cover and a pointing stick.